szhorvat/IGraphR/README.md

 If you encounter any problems with IGraphR, send a mail to `szhorvat` at `gmail.com`.

+### Related software

+[IGraph/M](https://github.com/szhorvat/IGraphM) is a more advanced but less complete Mathematica interface to igraph.
+I recommend using [IGraph/M](https://github.com/szhorvat/IGraphM) when it has the functions you need.

 ### Licensing

 This package is provided under the [MIT license](http://opensource.org/licenses/mit-license.html).
 See `LICENSE.txt` for details.